HassanAliMAli/Projecta/README.md

-**That's it!** Projecta is now installed and will run automatically in any project you open.
+**That's it!** Projecta is now configured.
+It will run automatically and store all its data in the file path you provided.

 ## Usage Examples